-The Hewatt Violin Studio is conveniently located in the heart of the East Bay, right off the 13 freeway near Montclair.
+The Hewatt Violin Studio is conveniently located just minutes from the heart of downtown Redding.
 A certified Suzuki teacher as well as a traditional teacher, Katheryn has over ten years of experience and offers violin and viola lessons.
 Her award-winning students receive private lessons focusing on technique as well as musicality.
 Theory, solfege, history, musicianship, improvisation and other supplementary topics can also be incorporated into your private musical training.

 Performance opportunity is encouraged and will be encouraged regularly.
 When students reach an adequate level, we often times create dynamic duos within the studio, exploring wonderful ensemble music.

 Anyone can learn the musical alphabet and share in this beautiful form of expression!
 Playing the violin can be fun, rewarding, brain-stretching, joy-inspiring, emotionally rich, and a challenging endeavor!
 Schedule an audition by either filling out the form on this page or calling Katheryn directly.
 Tuition and lesson lengths will be determined during your first consultation.